LethaboMot/Hello-Microverse-Project/README.md

 > Describe how a new developer could make use of your project.

 To get a local copy up and running, follow these steps.
+-install the linters on the local device
+-setup the workflow
+-used html file for the header
+-used css to set a color to the header

 <p align="right">(<a href="#readme-top">back to top</a>)</p>